WKU Transfer Admissions Information

 - An equivalency has not been determined but the course counts as degree credit.
 If you believe that a course listed as TRAN EL-L or TRAN EL-U should be considered as equivalent to a WKU course, please contact the appropriate department head for equivalency information.
-You should request the department head to complete the Request for Transfer Equivalency Form available on the iCAP website at www.wku.edu/icap, if the transferred course is either equivalent to a WKU course or will be accepted in lieu of a WKU course.
+You should request the department head to complete the Request for Transfer Equivalency Form available on the Degree Works website at www.wku.edu/degreeworks, if the transferred course is either equivalent to a WKU course or will be accepted in lieu of a WKU course.

 - Coursework taken at a baccalaureate degree granting institution (4-year) transfers at the level at which WKU offers the course.
 Junior or Community College work transferred to WKU must be counted as lower division, regardless of equivalency.

 - Transfer coursework appears on your General Education Transfer Evaluation in one of

 - Non-credit Electives Courses listed in the first two categories may also apply to major, minor or teacher certification requirements.
 Please contact advisors in these areas to determine how these courses may apply.
 Placement of courses in General Education are considered official placements.
 General education requirements are listed in the undergraduate catalog.
 Consult your academic advisor and/or the appropriate department head about any general education requirements that may be unique to a particular major or minor.